Free your employees and the productivity just pours in.

 Although tools like Trello, Slack, and email are great for communication, nothing can compete with an actual conversation.
 This is why we schedule team meetings every Monday and Thursday to connect with those not in the office.
 On Mondays, via Google Hangouts, we go through a checklist of weekly initiatives.
 Taking the time to have a more in depth conversation about current projects can help clear up any confusion and keep team members on the same page.
 Our Thursday meetings are a bit different and our time to have a little more fun.
 We take this time to catch up with one another, brainstorm what anyone needs help with, and do creative exercises like writing, painting or drawing.

 These are just some of the tools we use to ensure all client expectations are not only met, but knocked out of the park.
-Got any tools you use to optimize your office, let us know and we’ll try it!
+Do you have any tools you use to optimize your 21st century office?
+Let us know and we’ll try it!